 HELSINKI CHAMBER CHOIR

-The Helsinki Chamber Choir (Helsingin kamarikuoro) was founded in 1962 as the Finnish Radio Chamber Choir and assumed its current name in 2005.
-It is currently Finland’s only professional chamber choir.
+The Helsinki Chamber Choir (Helsingin kamarikuoro) is a professional chamber choir founded in 1962 as the Finnish Radio Chamber Choir.
+It assumed its current name in 2005.

 The Helsinki Chamber Choir’s wide-ranging repertoire includes music from medieval times to the present day and it is particularly highly regarded for its work with new music.
 The choir regularly commissions new works and has given over 80 world premieres since 2005, as well as more than 30 Finnish first performances.
 It performs in formations ranging from 1 to 32 singers.